cdfishe1/portfolio/README.md

 * Complete creation of html and css.
 * Used flex grid and flex box for layout and responsiveness.
+* Utilized box shadows and changes in border-radius and background colors to enhance project selection.
+(For large screens only.)
 * Designed from the mobile experience first up to larger screen sizes.
 * IMPORTANT NOTICE: As of 2/13/2021 I have no complete projects to fill the projects sections of this page.